Any faculty, staff or student at Princeton can use the computing resources operated by Research Computing. Here's what you need to do:

 The process for creating, compiling and running a program in C, C++ or Fortran is described in the documents, Compiling and Running MPI Jobs, and How to Build a Program using Intel MKL.
 You can create the program source on your own computer and transfer it to the cluster, or you can use one of the editing programs provided on the cluster.

 A SLURM script file is just a text file that begins with a few lines containing directives for the SLURM scheduler followed by the Unix commands to run your program.
 You can create the file with any editor that can create plain text files.
-You submit the job by issuing the SBATCH command followed by the name of the script file.
-For more instructions on using SLURM, see Introducing SLURM
+For more information see Introducing SLURM.

 Storing your data and programs